 Ghosts and ghouls will soon be making the rounds across Nunavut and the spirits have possessed residents of Cambridge Bay and Hall Beach.

-Common-law partners Helen Koaha and Peter Laube have long decorated their home with bats, skeletons and monsters for their two girls, and it eventually spread to their Kalvik Enterprises shop in Cambridge Bay.
+Common-law partners Helen Koaha and Peter Laube have long decorated their Cambridge Bay home with bats, skeletons and monsters for their two girls, and it eventually spread to their Kalvik Enterprises shop.
 That began a tradition of hosting a haunted house 13 years ago.
 They are so eager to make it better each year that they order new Halloween supplies on sealift annually.

 It's grown into a tradition, and the schools escort students to the haunted house for tours.